demoforwork/public/Groupcount/README.md

 The utility does not include group ownerships, which do count towards the quota; there isn't a way to do this other than scanning the entire groups tree.

-Each edge joining multiple groups to a single parent (ie. diamond patterns) is counted; this is consistent with the Groups limits.
+Each edge joining a child via multiple groups to a single parent (ie. diamond patterns) is counted; the actual Groups limits may be calculated differently for some children.

-Some permutations of group hierarchy may not be counted correctly.

 Please test the utility to confirm that it counts groups as you'd expect.